AcademySoftwareFoundation/opencue.io/content/en/blog/news/roadmap-july-2019.md

 ---

-If you're attending SIGGRAPH 2019 in Los Angeles, you can learn more about the roadmap plans for OpenCue at an hour long Birds of a Feather session on July 30.
+If you're attending SIGGRAPH 2019 in Los Angeles, you can learn more about the roadmap plans for OpenCue at an hour long Birds of a Feather session at 10 AM on July 30.

 For more information, and to add the session to your agenda, visit the [event page](https://s2019.siggraph.org/presentation/?id=bof_122&sess=sess297).